acuparse/acuparse/README.md

 # Features:
 * **Your weather data belongs to you, stored on your OWN server.**
 * Showcase live camera images and send them to Weather Underground.
-* Uploads weather data to external providers.
+* Uploads weather data from your 5N1 or a Tower/5N1 to external providers.
 * Customize barometer readings.
 * Display data in both &#8457; and &#8451;.
 Selectable default.
 * Multiple tower sensors, public or private.